DeKalb County property records show that Andrea Sneiderman still owns the Dunwoody house where she used to live with her husband and two children.

 Andrea Sneiderman was taken into custody from a house on the shore of Lake Oconee last week near where her parents live.

-She's accused of being involved in the murder of her husband, Russell Sneiderman, when she lived in the home near the Dunwoody Library.
+She's accused of , Russell Sneiderman, when she lived in the home near the Dunwoody Library.

 A July property tax assessment notice lists Sneiderman as the owner of the nearly 4,600-square-foot home situated on a quiet, residential street.